Skip to main content

 • Unlike ROM, the data here can be updated or changed by the user at any time.

-• Power On: The CPU wakes up and begins executing from a hardcoded address (the Reset Vector, such as 0xFFFFFFF0 for x86).
+• Power On: The CPU wakes up and begins executing from a hardcoded address (the Reset Vector).

 • Hardware Mapping: This address points directly to the ROM.
 No address translation occurs yet because the MMU (Memory Management Unit) is not yet active.